isomerpages/ema-pl/pages/faq.md

 **How will the Study Awards’ monies be disbursed?**
 The full sum of S$5,000 will be disbursed after the award recipient completes at least 50 per cent of the course.
 Supporting documents such as certification letter and/or transcripts from the institutes of higher learning/ training provider must be submitted to EMA to certify that the recipient is still undergoing, or has completed, the course.

-**What is the eligibility criteria and how do I apply for the Study Awards?**
-Applicants may apply online <a href="/scholarships/adults/skillsfuture-study-award" target="_blank">here</a>